backupbrew/switchbrew/Applet Manager services.md

 Exits the LibraryApplet and returns to running the title which launched this LibraryApplet ([qlaunch](Qlaunch.md "wikilink") for example).

+Official sw enters an infinite sleep-thread loop after using this.

 #### GetLibraryAppletInfo

 No input, returns an output